 A few tweaks to the classic White Russian recipe will create a drink that’s almost as good as the real thing.
 Over ice, mix vodka and Kahlua (or whatever coffee liqueur is on hand; Bailey’s will also do in a pinch).
 Pour in half & half to taste.

-Don’t have access to orange curacao or triple sec?
+Last up on this list of the best airplane cocktails you can make on a plane is a twist on the wine cocktail.
+Don’t have access to Orange Curacao or Triple Sec?
 Modify the above recipe even further by simply mixing wine with some soda (Sprite or even club soda should work well).

 Here’s hoping these cocktails help you get through any flight with ease.
 Whichever recipe(s) you choose, just remember to sip responsibly—drunkenness does not do a jet-lagged body good.